chuckjaz/invariant/src/storage/Storage.md

 | -------------- | ------------------------- |
 | Content-Type   | plain/text                |

-The body of the response is the URL path part of the content.
+The body of the response is the `:address` of the content.

-## PUT /storage/sha256/:hashId
+## `PUT /storage/:address`

-Store a blob into the store with the given hash code.
+Store a blob into the store with the given `:address`.

-This is similar to POST but the `:hashId` must match the sha256 hash hash of the uploaded content.
+This is similar to POST but the `:address` must match the hash code of the uploaded content.

-If content with the given `:hashId` is already present in the store the server may disconnect.
+If content with the given `:address` is already present in the store the server may disconnect the PUT.

 ### Required response headers